-The final attribute was elevation.
-This ranged from 20-110 m above sea level.
-More low elevation complexes were watered by a main stream, and more high elevation ones were fed from side streams.
+The final attribute elevation. was This ranged from 20-110 m above sea level.
+More low elevation complexes were watered by main stream, and more high elevation ones were fed from side streams.
 This makes sense, as there is a smaller gradient along the main streams than the side drainages.